OndrejSladky/f-masked-superstrings-supplement/README.md

 The input files can possibly be changed in `run_experiments.py` (variables `file1` and `file2` on lines 9 and 10, resp.).
 The values of *k* tested can be changed in line 123.

-To evaluate the performance of CBL on the datasets, go to directory `experiments/set_operations` and run `./run_cbl.sh C.briggsae.fna C.elegans.fna <k>`, which generates log files from `/usr/bin/time` on Linux (or `gtime` on the darwin platform)
+To evaluate the performance of CBL on the datasets, go to directory `experiments/set_operations` and run `./run_cbl.sh C.briggsae.fna C.elegans.fna <k>`, which generates log files into director CBL-logs/ from `/usr/bin/time` on Linux (or `gtime` on the darwin platform)

 ## Figures